kadevgraaf/semanticweb-web-application-tutorial/Assignment5/README.md

 ```html
 <canvas class="chart chart-bar" chart-data="myInstances" chart-labels="myClasses" > </canvas>
 ```
-Can you try to visualise the SPARQL query you executed on the page, too?
+Can you try to visualise the text of the SPARQL query that retrieves this instance list on the page too?

 *(Optional)* Try to change the class of the canvas to obtain a different chart, e.g.:
 ```HTML